(For Product Managers) Fundamentals of LLM and Understanding LLM-Based Service Planning

 August 22, 2025

-The detailed lesson outlines for the sections that make up the advanced course have been changed to private status.
-We plan to make each section public as they are completed in the future.
+The detailed lesson curriculum for the sections that make up the advanced course has been changed to private status.
+Each section will be made public as it is completed.

 This course explores how to write better prompts by introducing prompt engineering techniques needed to maximize the use of various AI coding tools such as GPT, Copilot, ChatGPT, Claude, and Cursor.

-Developers who write prompts well are faster and more capable.
+Developers who write good prompts are faster and more capable.

-Now, developers are not simply people who write code.
+Now, developers are not just people who write code.

-In a development environment where we collaborate with AI, 'what to request and how to request it' has become a core competency.
+In a development environment where you collaborate with AI, 'what you request and how you request it' has become a core competency.

 You can check the code generated by the prompt.

-News reports are frequently telling us that companies are not hiring new developers and are even laying off existing developers due to artificial intelligence.
-Now is the time to transition from traditional programmers to programmers who use prompt patterns, that is, prompt programmers.
+News reports are frequently telling us that companies are not hiring junior developers and are even laying off existing developers due to artificial intelligence.
+Now is the time to transform from traditional programmers to programmers who use prompt patterns, that is, prompt programmers.

-Don't just use outdated development tools—actively leverage artificial intelligence to significantly boost your productivity.
+Don't just stick to outdated development tools—actively leverage artificial intelligence to dramatically boost your productivity.

 Developers with programming experience but unfamiliar with AI utilization